VOCABULARYGRAMMARLISTENING COMPREHENSIONREADING COMPREHENSIONONLINE COURSE

 steady

-6. Ford plans to ___________________________ ( = get rid of/eliminate) 10,000 jobs at it's main plant in Michigan.
+6. Ford plans to ___________________________ ( = get rid of/eliminate) 10,000 jobs at its main plant in Michigan.

 cut